 Apply to the IMPRS 'From Molecules to Organisms'

-We have two annual recruitment rounds.
+We have regular application rounds.
 Between application rounds you may submit a speculative application to MPI and FML faculty.
-You need to fulfill the application criteria below to be eligible to apply.

 Who can apply (requirements)?

 To be eligible to apply you need to

 - hold, or expect to hold, a Masters (or Diplom) degree in Natural or Computer Science.
 All prior degree work must be finished before the PhD start date.